Turkey national football team: Kit suppliers

 Turkey's kit colors were home red kits and white away kits, manufactured by Adidas, from 1983 to 2002.
 Nike became the manufacturer in 2003.
-17 years later, they switched their kit colors to white for home kits and red as the away color.
+17 years later, they switched their kit colors to white as the home kit and red as the away kit until 2026 (ahead of the upcoming World Cup qualifying play-offs) when red became the home kit and white became the away kit again.